Pylons/pyramid/docs/narr/security.rst

 Creating Your Own Authentication Policy
 ---------------------------------------

-:mod:`pyramid` ships with a number of useful out-of-the-box security policies (see :mod:`pyramid.authentication`).
+:app:`Pyramid` ships with a number of useful out-of-the-box security policies (see :mod:`pyramid.authentication`).
 However, creating your own authentication policy is often necessary when you want to control the "horizontal and vertical" of how your users